Questions to Help You Find a Top Property Management Company

 Is the company available 24 hours a day to handle emergencies?

 If the furnace breaks down in the middle of winter, how quickly will they be able to respond to the request and arrange for the needed repair?
 Round-the-clock accessibility for emergencies helps ensure compliance with laws specifying response times for certain repairs.
 And, it helps keep tenants happy and protects your property from further damage.

 We have clear protocols for after-hours emergencies that allow us to respond quickly.
-We have contractors on call 24/7 to handle leaking or malfunctioning water heaters and furnaces, main drain backups, flooding and other emergency problems.
+We have contractors on call 24/7 to handle leaking or malfunctioning water heaters and furnaces, main drain backups, flooding, and other emergency problems.

 Does the lease follow local and federal law?

-Ask the company how they ensure their contracts comply with all local, state and federal laws.
+Ask the company how they ensure their contracts comply with all local, state, and federal laws.
 As the owner, you are legally responsible for any legal breach, so ensuring the company will stay up-to-date is critical.

 Our company meets with an attorney quarterly to review all agreements and leasing contracts.
-Rules and regulations change frequently, and this review ensures that as our owners’ agent we are abiding by all laws.
+Rules and regulations change frequently, and this review ensures that as our owners’ agents we are abiding by all laws.

 What are the company’s policies and practices regarding fair housing?